 Risk = Probability X Consequence

-API consider the Risk-Based Inspections (RBI) as the next generation of inspection interval settings, focuses attention specifically on the equipment and associated deterioration mechanisms representing the most risk to the facility.
-It recognizes the ultimate goal of inspection is the safety and reliability of facilities.
+API considers the Risk-Based Inspections (RBI) as the next generation of inspection interval settings, focuses attention specifically on the equipment and associated deterioration mechanisms representing the most risk to the facility.
+It recognizes the ultimate goal of the inspection is the safety and reliability of facilities.
 (2)

 F.I.
 Khan and M.M.
 Haddara propose an RBM methodology (3) that is broken down into three modules: